 PHES is being looked at for medium to long term storage options for NEM deployment.
 In 2017 several projects were proposed in SA with scale of 200-300 MW and 8-12 hours storage.
-Since then multiple projects have been proposed across different NEM jurisdictions with majority of proposed projects in QLD and NSW.
-Scale of PHES schemes being proposed have also increased, with projects ranging in scale from 300 to 5,000 MW capacity that have intraday (one full cycle within a day so less than 11 hours) or interday (one full cycle spanning over more than two days so more than 24 hours).
-Interestingly, the government-led developments are trending towards GW+ with interday duration whilst the private-led developments are 100 MWs with intraday cycles.
+Since then, multiple projects have been proposed across different NEM jurisdictions with majority of proposed projects in QLD and NSW.
+Scale of PHES schemes being proposed have also increased, with projects ranging in scale from 300 to 5,000 MW capacity that have intraday (one full cycle within a day; so, less than 11 hours) or interday (one full cycle spanning over more than two days; so, more than 24 hours).
+Interestingly, the government-led developments trend towards GW+ with interday duration whilst the private-led developments are 100 MWs with intraday cycles.

-With the advancements in BESS technology these are providing both short and up to medium term storage with the trend of new PHES developments moving to 10+ hours and up to 24 hours of storage.
+With advancements in BESS technology, BESS is expected to provide short to medium term (\leq 8 hours) storage whilst new PHES developments are tending towards 10+ hours to more than 24 hours of storage.
 Selection of capacity and storage is dependent on both site factors as well as the intended operating purpose and "fit" to owner or offtaker portfolio and end customer base.

-Should these rather large utility-scale BESS technology projects advance further with \$/MWh reduction or stabilisation they may soon fully displace the sub-GW intraday PHES developments given the significant risk and uncertainties associated with, environmental permitting, water licencing, and cost/time blow out uncertainties for the venture capital investors.
+Should the rather large utility-scale BESS technology projects advance further with \$/MWh reduction or stabilisation they may soon displace the sub-GW intraday PHES developments given the significant risks and uncertainties associated with environmental permitting, water licencing, and cost/time blow out uncertainties for venture capital investors.
 Governments seem to be more equipped with tools to develop large-scaled PHES projects until they reach financial close at which point private sector could get involved in a PPP arrangement.